ansible/workshops/exercises/ansible_network/5-explore-controller/README.md

 ## Takeaways

-* Ansible Tower needs an inventory to execute Ansible Playbooks again.
+* Automation controller needs an inventory to execute Ansible Playbooks again.
 This inventory is identical to what users would use with the command line only Ansible project.
 * Although this workshop already setup the inventory, importing an existing Ansible Automation inventory is easy.
-Check out [this blog post](https://www.ansible.com/blog/three-quick-ways-to-move-your-ansible-inventory-into-red-hat-ansible-tower) for more ways to easily get an existing inventory into Ansible Tower.
+Check out [this blog post](https://www.ansible.com/blog/three-quick-ways-to-move-your-ansible-inventory-into-red-hat-ansible-tower) for more ways to easily get an existing inventory into Automation controller.
-* Ansible Tower can sync to existing SCM (source control management) including Github.
+* Automation controller can sync to existing SCM (source control management) including Github.
-* Ansible Tower can store and encrypt credentials including SSH private keys and plain-text passwords.
-Ansible Tower can also sync to existing credential storage systems such as CyberArk and Vault by HashiCorp
+* Automation controller can store and encrypt credentials including SSH private keys and plain-text passwords.
+Automation controller can also sync to existing credential storage systems such as CyberArk and Vault by HashiCorp

 ## Complete

 You have completed lab exercise 5

-You have now examined all three components required to get started with Ansible Tower.
+You have now examined all three components required to get started with Automation controller.
 A credential, an inventory and a project.
 In the next exercise we will create a job template.

 ---
 [Click here to return to the Ansible Network Automation Workshop](../README.md)